 The whole issue of through traffic (incl.
-OxCam Expressway and East West Rail) is ignored and needs debate and an objective in its own right that it can be properly assessed and the balance of benefits and harms considered.
+OxCam Expressway and East West Rail) is ignored and needs debate and an objective in its own right so that it can be properly assessed and the balance of benefits and harms considered, with integration into plans, together with infrastructure costs.